 The full recipe with measurements is in the recipe card below.

-Step 1: Follow the instructions for cooking white rice on the stovetop in a saucepan.
-Then, let the rice cool, and place it in the fridge to chill for at least 30 minutes before using it.
+Step 1: Use leftover cooked rice or follow the package instructions for cooking white rice in a saucepan.
+Let the rice cool, and transfer it to the fridge to chill for at least 30 minutes before using it.

-Let them cook undisturbed for 30 seconds, and gently push the eggs from one side of the pan to the other, incorporating them with the vegetables.
+Step 3: Move the veggies to one side and melt ½ teaspoon of butter.
+Add the beaten eggs and let them cook undisturbed for 30 seconds.
+Then, gently push the eggs from one side of the pan to the other, incorporating them with the vegetables.

 Expert Tips